FlamingoOreo/David_Arbabi_SP1/README.md

 The input field will allow the user to enter a text, we are asking for their name here.
 We can do more validations with the input if needed.

 To conclude SweetAlert2 allows more flexibility in our alerts & prompts and further increases the user experience by having visually pleasing popups instead of the vanilla ones.

+To run the application we need to open the wdt_app.html inside the web_application folder.
+This is a HTML file where we can see the application and the functionalities.
+We are able to change the staff member's status from In to Out and vice versa by the use of the buttons, we can then choose a time in the form of minutes.
+We are able to display toasts on staff members that have not returned yet on the specified time.

+The delivery section allows us to add a delivery driver to the delivery board, we can schedule a Car or Motorcycle delivery and just like the staff members, we will be notified of any late deliveries with a toast notification.